yeokjunn/DeBruyne-Replacement-Analysis/README.md

 ## **Future Work**

 - **Explore More Metrics**:
   Including defensive metrics or passing accuracy could enhance the analysis.
+Match-by-match visual analysis can be implemented for a more in-depth analysis of Kevin De Bruyne's style of play to provide a more holistic representation of how we can replace him.

 - **Test Other Clustering Methods**:
   Methods like DBSCAN or Agglomerative Clustering could be explored.